olegease/poe-filter/README.md

 Last Updated on 3.25 Settlers League

+## NO LONGER SUPPORTED
+> use as starting point example

 Could potentially misrepresent valuable items or show too much, so use with care!

 ## Usage